brittany-city/un_exploration/README.md

 8. Drop the 'Value Footnotes' column, and rename the remaining columns to ‘Country’, ‘Year’, and ‘GDP_Per_Capita’.

-9. Read in continents.csv into a new dataframe called `continents`.
+9. Read in continents.csv contained in the `data` folder into a new dataframe called `continents`.
 We will be using this dataframe to add a new column to our dataset.
 However, we must first do a little preparation of the country names in `gdp_df` so that we can merge the two correctly:
 * Change "CÃ´te d'Ivoire" to "Ivory Coast"
 * Change "CuraÃ§ao" to "Curaçao"
 * Change "SÃ£o TomÃ© and Principe" to "Sao Tome and Principe"